-- Windows 11 will come with an updated design, and while new features will be added, some old ones won't come pre-installed, Paint 3D being one of them.
+- Windows 11 comes with an updated design, and while new features are added, some old ones aren't pre-installed, Paint 3D being one of them.

-- However, if you make an upgrade from Windows 10, for example, the features will still be present in this version.
+- However, if you make an upgrade from Windows 10, for example, the features are still present.

 - The changes only apply to new devices that will come with Windows 11 pre-installed or to clean installs of the OS.

 - As with other apps and features that are available in the Microsoft Store, you can easily download and enable Paint 3D.

 When gossip started to spread that a new Windows 11 is in the works, every Microsoft user became curious as to how the new OS will look like and what it will bring to the table.

 After speculations, Windows 11 is here.
 The operating system comes with a new design and feature changes.
 Besides some additions, it also comes with feature deprecations and removals.

 One of the features that aren’t present in Windows 11 is Paint 3D.
 While it still offers the classic Paint, which is good for drawers, doodlers, and scribblers, it gave up on Paint 3D, which provides additional features and is great for 3D creators.

 You might be asking yourself why Microsoft chose to remove some of the features that were available in Windows 10.

 So far, Microsoft hasn’t given any precise answer.
 On the official Windows 11 specs, features, and computer requirements, the tech company says: